JDLeongomez/JDL_website/content/en/home/experience.md

   description = """
   Responsibilities include:

-  * Researcher at the Human Behaviour Analysis Lab (LACH).
+  * Researcher at the Human Behaviour Analysis Lab (EvoCo).
   * Leader of the Cognitive Processes and Education research group (Procesos Cognoscitivos y Educación) (since 2016).
   * Supervision of a variety of undergraduate and postgraduate research projects associated with psychology and biology.
   * Member of the Research Committee